RRisto/pytorchnlpbook/README.md

 Welcome.
 This is a companion repository for the book [Natural Language Processing with PyTorch: Build Intelligent Language Applications Using Deep Learning](https://www.amazon.com/Natural-Language-Processing-PyTorch-Applications/dp/1491978236/).

-I have refactored original code a bit and fixed some bugs.
-Most notable change is adding src folder to each chapter and learner class for training and using the model.
-Also there are notebooks for showing how to use refactored code.
+__I have refactored original code a bit and fixed some bugs.__ Most notable changes are adding src folder to each chapter and learner class for training/using the model.
+There are also notebooks for showing how to use refactored code.

 Table of Contents
 =================